IanToujou/Kazunya/documentation/docs/commands/roleplay/friend.md

 The friend command is used to manage your friend list on Kazunya.
 The friend system will be used in the future to send game invites and to use certain interactions.

+You can only have a maximum of 20 friends at the same time, excluding other relationships.
+Friends are valid everywhere on Discord.
+Servers don't have seperate systems because it is intented to work across servers.

 <p align="center"><img src="https://media.tenor.com/OQJmvVwLZ5YAAAAi/tkthao219-bubududu.gif"></p>

 ## **Syntax**